42nd Infantry Division Murska: 6 April

 German Army headquarters wanted to capture the bridges over the Drava intact, and from 1 April had issued orders to the 2nd Army to conduct preliminary operations aimed at seizing bridges by coups de main.
 As a result, limited objective attacks were launched along the line of the Drava by the XXXXVI Motorised Corps of General der Panzertruppe Heinrich von Vietinghoff, despite the fact that they were not expected to launch offensive operations until 10 April.
 Similar operations occurred on the extreme left flank of the 4th Army, where raiding parties and patrols from LI Infantry Corps, commanded by General der Infanterie Hans-Wolfgang Reinhard, seized high ground on the south side of the Drava.

 In the early hours of 6 April 1941, the 42nd ID had been tasked to deploy along the southern bank of the Drava between Varaždin and Sveti Đurđ.
-The 105th Infantry Regiment was to be the left forward regiment of the division around Varaždin, the 36th Infantry Regiment was to be the right forward regiment in the vicinity of Sveti Đurđ, and the 126th Infantry Regiment was marching from Zagreb towards Jankovač, west of Koprivnica, to create depth behind the 36th Infantry Regiment.
+The 105th Infantry Regiment was to be the left forward regiment of the division around Varaždin, the 36th Infantry Regiment was to be the right forward regiment in the vicinity of Sveti Đurđ, and the 126th Infantry Regiment was marching from Zagreb towards Jankovac, west of Koprivnica, to create depth behind the 36th Infantry Regiment.
 Only the 36th Infantry Regiment was in position.
 The 42nd Artillery Regiment was to be split: the regimental headquarters and two batteries were to take up positions near Turčin just south of Varaždin supporting the 105th Infantry Regiment; one battery was to deploy to Selnik; and the other battery was to be located near Poljanec; both supporting the 36th Infantry Regiment.
 The divisional cavalry squadron was to deploy near Vrbanovec between the two forward infantry regiments, and the divisional headquarters was to be located at Seketin as planned.
 Two batteries of the 40th Artillery Regiment, which belonged to the 40th Infantry Division Slavonska, were mobilising within the 42nd ID area at Varaždin and had been tasked to support the right flank of the division.
 Detachment Ormozki on the left flank of the division was deployed around Vinica, south of Ormož, and was placed under Ristić's command.